Infantry tactics: Early modern period

 A tercio in "bastioned square," in battle.

 As firearms became cheaper and more effective, they grew to widespread use among infantry beginning in the 16th century.
 Requiring little training, firearms soon began to make swords, maces, bows, and other weapons obsolete.
 Pikes, as a part of pike and shot formation, survived a good deal longer.
 By the mid-16th century, firearms had become the main weapons in many armies.
 The main firearm of that period was the arquebus.
 Although less accurate than the bow, an arquebus could penetrate most armours of the period and required little training.
 In response, armor thickened, making it very heavy and expensive.
 As a result, the cuirass replaced the mail hauberk and full suits of armour, and only the most valuable cavalry wore more than a padded shirt.

 Soldiers armed with arquebuses were usually placed in three lines so one line would be able to fire, while the other two could reload.
 This tactic enabled an almost constant flow of gunfire to be maintained and made up for the inaccuracy of the weapon.
 In order to hold back cavalry, wooden palisades or pikemen would be in front of arquebusiers.
 An example of this is the Battle of Nagashino.

 Maurice of Nassau, leader of the 1580s Dutch Revolt, made a number of tactical innovations, one of which was to break his infantry into smaller and more mobile units, rather than the traditional clumsy and slow-moving squares.
-The introduction of volley fire helped compensate for the inaccuracy of musket fire by and was first used in European combat at Nieuwpoort in 1600.
+The introduction of volley fire helped compensate for the inaccuracy of musket fire and was first used in European combat at Nieuwpoort in 1600.
 These changes required well-drilled troops who could maintain formation while repeatedly loading and reloading, combined with better control and thus leadership.
 The overall effect was to professionalise both officers and men; Maurice is sometimes claimed as the creator of the modern officer corps.